Tradewinds Villas – Friendly, self-contained, and budget-priced, with a tropical feel in the ‘burbs.

-Along a suburban street only 20 minutes on foot from central Port Vila, the handful of unfussy but comfortable bungalows face some pleasant gardens.
+Along a suburban street only twenty minutes on foot from central Port Vila, the handful of unfussy but comfortable bungalows face some pleasant gardens.
 All bungalows are spacious, with an extra single bed and room for another.
-Featuring a decent kitchen, they’re also handy for families, especially those on a budget.
-And, perhaps surprisingly, there’s a pool, which guests may have to themselves.
-It is managed by the delightful Seachange Lodge, just down the road, where guests have free access to kayaks for exploration of the lagoon (which looks more like a river).
+Featuring decent kitchens, they’re also handy for families, especially those on a budget.
+And, perhaps surprisingly, there’s a pool which guests may have to themselves.
+It is managed by the delightful Seachange Lodge, just down the road, where guests have free access to kayaks for exploration of the lagoon.

 Tradewinds Villas – The Basics

 - Location: Along Captain Cook Avenue in the suburb known as Seaside, on the other (eastern) side of the peninsula from Port Vila on the main island of Efate.
-About 1.5km from the town centre, and 20 minutes from the airport.
+About 1.5 km from the town center and 20 minutes from the airport.
 There is no lobby, so check-in at the Seachange Lodge, about 400m down the road.

 - Guests: Appeals to expat workers and anyone on a budget, especially families.

 - Beach: There is no public beach along this part of the peninsula.
-Walk to Poppy’s on the Lagoon Resort, just down the laneway from Tradewinds and use their beach.
-Or catch a minibus to the beaches near the Breakas Beach Resort, about 5km south along the peninsula.
+Walk to Poppy’s on the Lagoon resort, just down the lane from Tradewinds, and use their beach.
+Or catch a minibus to the beaches near the Breakas Beach Resort about 5 km south along the peninsula.

 - Views: All bungalows face inwards and overlook the gardens.
-From the gardens, some glimpses are possible of Erakor Lagoon.
+From the gardens, some glimpses of Erakor Lagoon are possible.

 - Parking: Enough free and secure parking just outside the reception area.